kiramclean/notes/cryptocurrencies/intro.md

 - there's a limit to the message size in principle, so we hash the message first and use the hash
   - you can also sign a hash pointer
   - if you sign a hash pointer, the signature applies to the entire data structure underneath that pointer

+## A simplified cryptocurrency

+### Goofycoin

+A couple of rules for the simplest cryptocurrency:
+  1. goofy can create new coins (signed by goofy's key with a unique coin id) which are owned by him
+    - anyone can verify that the signature on the coin is valid with the public key
+  2. anyone who owns a coin can spend it (give it to someone else)
+    - goofy has to sign any transactions that spend the coin

+  - the same coin could be signed to two different people without the other knowing (double spending attack)

+- main problem facing cryptocurrencies is the double spending attack

+### Scroogecoin

+- scrooge publishes a history of all transactions (a block chain, signed by scrooge)
+  - each block has one transaction in it and a pointer to the previous block in the history
+- anyone can verify that scrooge signed the hash pointer and then follow the chain backwards to see the entire history
+- this signed history protects against double spending
+  - if a coin is used, anyone can look into the history and check whether that coin was already spent or not

+- paycoins transaction: consumes and destroys some coins and creates new coins of the same total value
+  - valid in scroogecoin if:
+    - consumed coins are valid
+    - the coins were not already consumed (not a double spend)
+    - total value out == total value in
+    - signed by owners of all consumed coins

+- coins are immutable (can only be created or consumed)
+  - can acheive the effect of transferring, subdividing, or combining coins by using transactions

+- scroogecoin depends on scrooge being honest -- too centralized
+  - need to decentralize the currency to have no central trusted authority
+  - people need to agree upon a single block chain history
+  - also need to assign valid/unique ids